bfox9900/CAMEL99-ITC/README.md

 ### Future Developments
 Now that we have file access the TI-99 file system a binary save/load mechanism is on the hot list of things to add.
 This would allow you to build a program from source code and then save it off as a Binary file and then load that "system snapshot" back into the system without re-compiling.

+###Latest Updates
+### Apr 15 2018:
+Overall speed up by writing HERE ALLOT  >DIGIT and HOLD as code words.
+The improves compilation speeds and number printing is 50% faster.

+### Apr 17 2018
+Found a bug where the new faster scroll obliterated first two sprite records when scrolling.
+Repaired.

+### May 9 2018
+Committed change in 2.0.13 which fixes an old bug that caused difference entry address for DOVAR between cross-compiler varibles and TI-99 created variables.
+Homemade cross-compilers... what are you gonna do?

+### Jun 3 2018 V2.0.15
+SND! is now a code word.
+Speeds up writes to the sound chip by 75% for a 2 byte penalty.(more important with background players)

+?ABORT is smaller because it use SOURCE instead of HERE COUNT. (totally missed that)

+">BODY" was a wrapper on 2+.
+Now it is a code word synonym for 2+.